majabojarska/blog/content/devlog/_index.md

 ---

+## 2025-07-15

+## Designing a surface mounted holder for the modded phone

+I've decided to surface mount this phone to the glass door of my homelab's rack.
+Working on a design to enclose the whole device (with the mods).

+{{ image(src="img/devlog/2025-07-15-nokia-g22-mount.webp", alt="Nokia G22 mount design in progress", position="center") }}

+---

+## 2025-07-13

+## Modding Nokia G22 to operate without a battery

+I wanted a compact homelab dashboard, but didn't want to implement a custom embedded solution from scratch.
+I'm modding an old, defective smartphone to operate solely on external power.

+{{ image(src="img/devlog/2025-07-13-modding-nokia-g22.webp", alt="Nokia G22 mount design in progress", position="center") }}

+---

 ## 2025-07-12

-### Planning the jailbreak strategy for my Petlibro PLAF101 pet feeder.
+### Planning the jailbreak strategy for my Petlibro PLAF101 pet feeder

 At first glance, the on-board WBR3 module seems electrically compatible with an ESP8266.
 I'll pursue this avenue, since it would enable the usage of [ESPHome](https://esphome.io/).
 Looks like people have [done it before with other devices](https://www.youtube.com/watch?v=d_HpkIiWC3Y)!